JakubIvacek/ApacheCamelLearning/README.md

 ## 📖 Directory Overview

 ### 🔹 tempconverter/
-- Shows two different routing strategies:
+- Shows two different routing strategies using xslt transformation:
+  - **RAW mode** with inline choice logic ( choice when otherwise )
-  - **RAW mode** with inline choice logic ( choice when otherwise)
+  - **RAW mode** with inline choice logic ( choice when otherwise ) + Body is set dynamically from file, fileName is set as run argument
   - **PAYLOAD mode** with dynamic routing (`toD (operationName)` + `direct` endpoints)
 - Contains XSLT files in two variants:
   - With full SOAP envelopes (`*.xslt`) for RAW
   - With payload-only responses (`*-payload.xslt`) for PAYLOAD
+- Contains XML files as request for calling Server as Client:
+  - Sets Request body for F -> C (`f-to-c-req.xml`)
+  - Sets Request body for C -> F (`c-to-f-req.xml`)
 - Includes a Camel **timer client** that auto-sends requests for testing.
+- You can change request in setBody step of timer route

 👉 See [v1 README](./tempconverter/README.md) for full details.